PasiSalenius/CocoaCompose/README.md

 ### PreferenceButtonSection

 `PreferenceButtonSection` takes a list of buttons that it aligns to the right edge.
-It also constrains all buttons to same width.
+It constrains all buttons to same width.
+Defining `onHelp` closure as a parameter adds a `HelpButton` at the left edge.

 Use it to add cancel and done buttons at the bottom of a preference window.

 ```swift
 PreferenceButtonSection(buttons: [